 - A Home Office licence is required for the importation and exportation of substances unless the substance is in the form of a medicinal product and is for self-administration by a person.

-- Part 1: benzodiazepines (except temazepam and midazolam, which are in Schedule 3) and zolpidem, which are subject to minimal control:
+- Part 1: benzodiazepines (except temazepam and midazolam, which are in Schedule 3), non-benzodiazepine hypnotics such as zolpidem, which are subject to minimal control:

-- Includes preparations of certain controlled drugs (eg, codeine, pholcodine, morphine) which are exempt from full control when present in medicinal products of low strengths, as their risk of misuse is reduced.
+- Includes preparations of certain CDs (eg, codeine, pholcodine, morphine) which are exempt from full control when present in medicinal products of low strengths, as their risk of misuse is reduced.

 - No restriction on the import, export, possession, administration or destruction of these preparations and safe custody regulations do not apply.